 Typical L&D days at the office follow regular working hours, and if a last-minute emergency comes up – maybe you’re sick, or you have to look after your child – you’ll miss the training.
 E-learning, on the other hand, means you can choose when it suits you.
 It doesn’t have to be a set time every day or every week, which is a lifesaver if you have other priorities.
 If you find yourself with a couple of extra hours at the weekend, you could choose to participate in your course then.
 Bonus: you can choose a time in which you’re most able to concentrate, meaning you’ll absorb more of the training.

 Con: The risk of technical difficulties

 While technology has come on leaps and bounds in recent years, especially concerning e-learning, it’s not infallible.
-Imagine this: you’ve used your L&D budget buying an online course for your employees, and you want them to do it this week before your big negotiation.
+Imagine this: you’ve used your L&D budget to buy an online course for your employees, and you want them to do it this week before your big negotiation.
 The website is overloaded with people and crashes.
-Suddenly, it’s no longer possible for your employees to take part in the course before your client meeting, and the money you spent is wasted – at least for this project.
+Suddenly, it’s no longer possible for your employees to take part in the course before your client meeting, and the money you spend is wasted – at least for this project.
 An in-person workshop, on the other hand, is pretty much guaranteed to go ahead whatever the case.
-From WiFi connectivity issues to websites crashing, there are risks inherent with relying too much on technology.
+From WiFi connectivity issues to websites crashing, there are risks inherent in relying too much on technology.